-- UBC-Gavia, a self-propelled autonomous underwater vehicle, has just been loaned to UC Davis from the University of British Columbia (Canada) and is currently being returned from Australia where it was being used to train the Royal Australian Navy. - In addition to these autonomous platforms, the team has been working with TERC to develop a suite of ship-mounted sensors to resolve fine-scale organisms in the water column (e.g. Mysis) as well as imaging the lakebed with acoustic imagery.
-Work with this equipment is currently in the demonstration phase and it is planned for much broader deployments in the upcoming years.
+- UBC-Gavia, a self-propelled autonomous underwater vehicle, has just been loaned to UC Davis from the University of British Columbia (Canada) and is currently being returned from Australia where it was being used to train the Royal Australian Navy.
+It will be used this sum-mer to examine aquatic invasive species in Lake Tahoe. - In addition to these autonomous platforms, the team has been working with TERC to develop a suite of ship-mounted sensors to resolve fine scale organisms in the water column (e.g. Mysis) as well as imaging the lakebed with acoustic imagery.
+Work with this equipment is currently in the demonstration phase and it is planned to much broader deployments in the upcoming years.
 The use of underwater remote sensing and spatial analysis leverages Forrest's research experience with autonomous underwater vehicles, or AUVs, as data collection platforms to study areas such as large-scale shorelines or beneath ice shelves.
-Once this equipment has been tested, the team aims to use these and similar platforms in the future in the rest of Lake Tahoe that cannot be surveyed using boat-based techniques and other lakes and oceans around the world.
+Once this equipment has been tested, the team aims to use these and similar platforms in the future in the rest of Lake Tahoe that cannot be surveyed using boat based techniques and other lakes and oceans around the world.

-More broadly, Forrest and his team use AUVs and other emerging technologies to identify problems in environmental fluid mechanics, map the bottom of our lakes and oceans and use these tools to identify the fate and propagation of invasive species within a given ecosystem.
+More broadly, Forrest and his team use AUVs and other emerging technologies to identify problems in environmental fluid mechanics, map the bottom of our lakes and oceans and use these tools to identify fate and propagation of invasive species within a given ecosystem.